NITHINVKUMAR/Airbnb_node/BookingService/README.md

 install npx prisma generate inside src folder this will automatically define the typescript types for our models

+install npm i ioredis it is a client which will interact with redis database install npm i redlock  it is a library which will help us to implement pessimistic locking in our application

 Assignment
 Implement pessimistic locking in createBooking function